Local Node Differential Privacy: Introduction

 We exploit tensorization to convert the similarity of the marginal distributions of each node's view into indistinguishability of the joint distributions; namely, \textit{the expected distance of $\vcR(G)$ from $\vcR(\gempty)$ is about the same when $G$ is regular as it is when it is starpartite}.
 We dub this the ``splicing" argument, since it involves stitching together views from locally similar but globally very different distributions.
 We get the following proof outline:

-This argument is specific to the local model: even for $d=1$, central node-DP algorithms can distinguish these two graph families by counting isolated nodes.
-It is also not generally true that “similar per-node views imply indistinguishability’’—we show in \Cref{sec:unrestricted-star-vs-reg} that slightly denser graphs \emph{are} distinguishable.
+This argument is specific to the local model: even for $d=1$, central node-DP algorithms can distinguish these two graph families (e.g., via the maximum matching size).
+It is also not generally true that “similar per-node views imply indistinguishability’’: we show in \Cref{sec:unrestricted-star-vs-reg} that slightly denser graphs \emph{are} distinguishable.

-In \cref{sec:int-imposs} we show how to lift these noninteractive lower bounds to the interactive setting.
-Specifically, the bounds on TV distance that result from the argument above also hold for interactive, $\ell$-round LNDP algorithms, up to a factor of $\ell$.
+In \cref{sec:int-imposs}, we lift these noninteractive lower bounds to the interactive setting.
+Namely, the specific form of the bounds on TV distance that result from the argument above allows us to apply them to interactive, $\ell$-round LNDP algorithms, up to a factor of $\ell$ in the TV bound.
 This means solving these problems with constant-round LNDP algorithms requires the same asymptotic error as (noninteractive) \LNDP algorithms.